rawkintrevo/ai-summaries/summaries/wherewizardsstayuplatetheoriginsoftheinternet/Mapping It Out.md

 ---
 layout: page
 title: Mapping It Out
-date: 2024-01-24 18:49:29
+date: 2024-01-24 20:18:16
 ---

 [Back](./)

-In December 1966, Larry Roberts arrived at the Pentagon without any knowledge of Donald Davies' work in packet switching or Paul Baran.
-Roberts had previously attended a conference in 1964 where he decided to work on communications between computers.
-In 1965, Roberts oversaw an experiment to connect the TX-2 computer to the SDC Q-32 using a special Western Union four-wire full-duplex service.
-The experiment allowed the machines to send messages to each other.
-However, the results were mixed with reliability and response time issues.
+The document describes the early development stages of the ARPANET, the precursor to the internet, and the key individuals involved.
+It starts by introducing Larry Roberts and his arrival at the Pentagon in 1966.
+Roberts had previously met Donald Davies in London, but was unaware of Davies' work in packet switching.
+Roberts was also not familiar with Paul Baran.
+Roberts had been inspired to work on computer networks after attending a conference in 1964 where the potential of computer networks was discussed.
+His first opportunity to experiment with connecting computers came in 1965 when he oversaw a project to connect Lincoln's TX-2 computer to the SDC Q-32 in Santa Monica.
+The experiment had mixed results, with reliable connection and response time being major challenges.

-Roberts realized that bringing together different computers was challenging, especially for the project he was working on at ARPA.
-He had a wide circle of colleagues, one of whom was Leonard Kleinrock.
-Kleinrock had influenced Roberts in his early thinking about computer networks and had worked on the theoretical models of communication networks.
-Roberts gave Kleinrock a contract to set up the Network Measurement Center at UCLA.

-Roberts and Kleinrock were also friends outside of work and were inveterate casino gamblers.
-They developed schemes for blackjack counting and even tried to predict the outcome of roulette using a small machine they built.
-However, their plans were cut short when they started winning and drew attention from casino detectives.

-Roberts recognized the need for a fast response time for the upcoming network.
-He wanted to avoid the sluggishness of existing time-sharing systems.
-At a meeting of ARPA's principal investigators, Roberts proposed connecting all time-sharing computers directly over dial-up telephone lines.
-However, there was little enthusiasm for this idea.
-Wes Clark suggested inserting a small computer, called an Interface Message Processor (IMP), between each host computer and the network.
-This idea received more positive feedback and Roberts decided to send out a request for proposals to build the IMP.
+Roberts then begins to assemble a team to tackle the larger task of interconnecting a matrix of computers.
+One of his colleagues, Leonard Kleinrock, becomes a key influence in Roberts' early thinking about computer networks.
+Kleinrock had published research on analytical models of communication networks and had insights on data flow and message routing.
+Roberts also forms a friendship with Kleinrock and they share interests in brain teasers and casino gambling.

+The document then describes a meeting in Ann Arbor, Michigan, where Roberts presents his initial plan for the network.
+The idea is not well-received, with many principal investigators expressing skepticism and resistance to the idea of sharing resources with other institutions.

+During the meeting, Wes Clark passes a note to Roberts suggesting that the network should be built with a subnet of small, identical nodes that handle the routing.
+This idea resonates with Roberts and he discusses it further with Clark.
+Clark recommends Frank Heart as the person who could build the subnet.
+Heart had expertise in real-time systems and was known for his meticulous engineering.
+Roberts decides to send out a request for proposals for building the Interface Message Processors (IMPs) that would form the subnet.

-Roberts was introduced to the work of Donald Davies through a paper presented by Roger Scantlebury at a conference in Gatlinburg.
-Davies and Scantlebury's work on packet switching influenced Roberts' design of the network.
-Roberts also learned about Paul Baran's work at RAND from Scantlebury and later consulted him during the design of the network.
+Roberts also learns about the work of Donald Davies and Paul Baran during the conference.
+Davies and his team at the National Physical Laboratory had been working on a packet-switched network design, and Baran had done similar work at RAND.
+Roberts studies their research and consults with Baran on the design of the network.

+Roberts later presents a paper on the ARPA net at a conference in Gatlinburg, Tennessee, where he receives positive feedback.
+He also learns from Roger Scantlebury about the faster line speeds that Davies and Scantlebury were planning to use in their network.
+This information influences Roberts' design decisions.

-Roberts finalized the requirements for the network and released a request for proposals.
-IBM and Control Data Corporation declined to bid, claiming that the network could never be built.
-Roberts considered using the PDP-8 minicomputer from Digital Equipment Corp, but most of the bids proposed using the Honeywell DDP-516 minicomputer.
+Roberts then drafts a request for proposals and sends it out to 140 companies.
+IBM and Control Data Corporation decline to bid, stating that there are no cost-effective computers small enough to make the network feasible.
+Roberts considers using the PDP-8, a mini-computer made by Digital Equipment Corporation, but most of the bidders prefer the Honeywell DDP-516 mini-computer.

-After receiving over a dozen bids, Roberts entered into final negotiations with Raytheon, a major defense contractor.
-However, just before Christmas, ARPA announced that the contract to build the Interface Message Processors (IMPs) was awarded to Bolt Beranek and Newman (BBN), a small consulting firm in Cambridge, Massachusetts.
+After evaluating the bids, Roberts enters into final negotiations with Raytheon to build the IMPs.
+However, just before Christmas, ARPA announces that the contract has been awarded to Bolt Beranek and Newman, a small consulting firm in Cambridge, Massachusetts.

-Overall, Larry Roberts played a crucial role in the development and design of the early computer network, overseeing experiments, and making key decisions.
-His collaboration with colleagues like Leonard Kleinrock and Wes Clark, as well as the influence of researchers like Donald Davies and Paul Baran, contributed to the evolution of computer networking.
+The document ends with the completion of the IMP contract negotiation, implying that the next steps in the ARPANET development process will be covered in the following sections.

-Words: 497
+Words: 549